 Maureen C. Del Giacco, Ph.D., LCAT, Licensed Creative Arts Therapist, Certified Cognitive Rehabilitation Specialist, Founder Del Giacco’s Creative Arts Therapy, PLLC and Del Giacco Neuro Art Therapy Therapeutic Process.

 What you will receive: You will become Certified in the Del Giacco Neuro Art Therapy Methods, receive 6 Continuing Education Credits.
-Prior to the workshop you will receive 2 downloads, How to use The Therapeutic Drawing Series (TDS) as a PDF file, and a copy of the workshop as a hand out with speakers notes.
+Prior to the workshop you will receive 2 downloads, How to use The Therapeutic Drawing Series (TDS) with Assessment Tools and a copy of the workshop with speaker notes.
 These files will be e-mailed to you before the course begins.

 The workshop is designed for: Licensed Creative Arts Therapists and Licensed Professionals that are interested in art therapy and how it affects memory and attention.
 Or any qualified individual working for a facility that utilizes memory programs.
 Qualified persons refers to certified or licensed individuals with experience working with populations who have brain abnormalities: ADHD, Traumatic Brain Injury, Learning Disability, Stroke, Alzheimer’s Disease (early stages), Dementia, Addiction (related memory impairment).

-What you will learn: You will learn the basic concepts and terminology of the information processing model and its relevance to attention.
-Explore the terms neurogenesis and plasticity and their relationship to attention when using the Therapeutic Drawing Series.
-Plus, you will learn how using the TDS improves attention and reduces stress.
+Additionally, you will learn the basic concepts and terminology of the information processing model and its relevance to attention.
+Explore the terms neurogenesis and plasticity and their relationship to attention when using the Therapeutic Drawing Series (TDS).

 Enhancing Attention & Memory via Del Giacco Neuro Art Therapy